sckulkarni246/bb-xm-SLAM-opencv/HOWTO.md

 9) <strong>header.h</strong> - This is the common header file we used throughout the project so that we don't need to type the include files everywhere.

 10) <strong>makeroi.cc</strong> - This is the file that is used to restrict the region of interest of our operation to the bounded area given to us by find_border.cc.
 This greatly improved the efficiency of our system.

+11) <strong>interface.cpp</strong> - This is the file that can be used by you to test your webcam and interface it to your computer using OpenCV.

+For more information about how the files are linked to each other, please refer to the file <strong>block_diagram.jpg</strong> in the <strong>Downloads</strong> section.

 Please note, all the files are well-commented.
 But, in case of any doubt or query, please contact:

 1) <strong>Shashank Kulkarni</strong> - shanky.kulkarni@gmail.com